Erkobrax/djangoProject/Docs/Analogues+ HLO/High-LevelOverview.md

 # Project Theme

 ## Project Introduction
-Social application website based on clustering algorithm.
-The website calculates and pushes people who match with you based on the personal information, hobbies and other information filled in by the user during registration, helping users to meet new friends who have a good impression of each other.
+This is a social application that helps you make posts and share information.
+Also, it automatically make hashtags, which help users to search post which they want

 ## High-Level Overview
 This project is a social application website.
-Those who want to meet new like-minded friends and those who want to expand their social circle can use this website to make new friends.
+For those who want to share information with others.
 ## High-level Description
-The website allows users to register and log in, upload their personal information, and the website recommends users with similar interests and hobbies through the user’s personal information.
-The website allows administrator to add, delete and modify user information.
+The people who can interact with the interface are guests, registered users, and administrators.
+Users and administrators can create posts in their own profile.
+Any authorized user can like the post or find it through the search and go to the user's page.
+The user can watch the posts of other users.
+The web application will work with a database that will store user authentication data, posts, likes, user hashtags.

 ## Example
 Maxim registered as a website user.
-He uploaded his age, gender and other information.
+He uploaded his information if he wants.
 He can write posts and makes hashtag for it.(Also i want to make likes) Finally, user can make posts, likes them and search them.